wallet-guard/web3-security/README.md

 We built this repo to ensure that everyone has access to security resources.
 Web3 security is not a sexy topic, but it is essential to have a solid understanding of the basics.
 Hackers have stolen billions from users with countless damage to web3's reputation in the last several years.
-This is our contribution to solving that.
+This is our contribution to better education.

 ## Contributing